 What’s your favorite musical genre?
 No matter if you’re a die-hard classic rock fan, a punk rock enthusiast, or if you favor pop stars, there are posters out there for you to collect.
 Many classic poster styles reflect the genre of music they are created for, while other modern poster art is more subjective due to the style of various artists.
 Find out how your favorite genre appears in collectible concert posters as we look at a few different musical genres in concert posters!

-Some of the earliest rock posters were created for rock movies in the 1950s, a format that greatly boosted the popularity of the musical genre.
+Some of the earliest rock posters were created for rock movies in the 1950s.
+This format greatly boosted the popularity of the musical genre.
 While these pieces were created as posters, they were often shrunken down to “lobby cards” and placed in windows of theaters facing the street.
 Importantly, these posters featured both black and white performers.
-They embodied the films they promoted by featuring still photographs of musicians, as well as catchy titles such as “Don’t Knock The Rock”, and “Shake, Rattle, and Rock”.
+They embodied the films they promoted by featuring still photographs of musicians.
+These posters also displayed catchy titles such as “Don’t Knock The Rock”, and “Shake, Rattle, and Rock”.
 They featured musicians including Bill Haley and the Comets, Joe Turner, and Elvis Presley.
 These pieces were very simple in design and created a snapshot of rock ‘n’ roll in their style.

 Rhythm and Blues, Gospel, Motown, and Soul